McFuzzySquirrel/viben/docs/blog-post-viben-revisited.md

 | **Project Orchestrator** | Phase coordination and dependency management |
 | **Forge Team Builder** | Agent team generation and evolution |

-Plus **8 reusable skills** — structured processes for building audio flows, game state modules, React screens, test suites, and more.
+Plus **8 reusable skills**, structured processes for building audio flows, game state modules, React screens, test suites, and more.

 Every one of the 52 PRD requirements was mapped to exactly one owning agent.
 No gaps, no overlaps.
 The orchestrator knew the dependency graph: the architect goes first, then audio, then gameplay, and so on.